bryant-github-universe-2021/GitHubUniverse2021-NA/README.md

 ![mona-ocean](https://user-images.githubusercontent.com/5396174/137653022-15381990-c9eb-45e7-af82-4881fc3f0d19.gif)

-In here, you will navigate across the **GitHub Actions planet** to discover challenging yet interesting GitHub Actions mission in each continents, where each continent is represented by a GitHub Issue.
+In here, you will navigate across the **GitHub Actions planet** to discover challenging yet interesting GitHub Actions mission in 7 different continents, where each continent is represented by a GitHub Issue.

 ## We will jump through the hoops 🏃 and all the challenges ahead of us ⛰️ 🔥, but it will be fun! 🎮